The origins of drag in Montréal

 Legendary Montréal female impersonator Michel Dorion’s classic Bar Le Cocktail (1669 Sainte-Catherine Street East) in the Village is a fun nightclub to watch nightly drag shows by many of the best drag performers in the city, including Dorion.
 In summertime, it also has a busy and comfortable street-front patio.

 The biggest gay club in Canada, Sky (1478 Sainte-Catherine Street East) in the Village boasts bars and discos on three floors, plus a hugely popular summertime rooftop patio where sun splashed patrons can also dip into a rooftop pool or jacuzzi!
-Sky also presents its weekly FlashQueen! drag show hosted by Emma Déjàvu on Thursday nights, with performances at midnight, 1 am and 2 am.
+Sky also presents the Jimmy Moore Drag Show on Thursday nights and The Sky Show hosted by Emma Déjàvu on Friday nights.

-A show bar since 1895, the Café Cléopatra strip joint (1230 Saint-Laurent Boulevard) on the Main is the last remaining hold-out from Montréal’s Sin-City era.
-Historically a safe space for Montréal’s trans community, strippers ply their trade on the ground floor while the second-floor show bar still hosts drag performances, fetish parties and burlesque shows.
-With its shows, Montréal’s popular drag troupe House of Laureen – starring Uma Gahd, Anaconda LaSabrosa, Dot Dot Dot, and Selma Gahd – follows in the footsteps of such local drag legends as Vicki Lane, Lady Brenda, Vicki Richard, Twilight, Black Emmanuel and Gerry Cyr.
-Plus, Cleo’s vintage 1970s décor and disco lights are a mind-blowing time warp.
+A show bar since the 1890s, the Café Cléopatra strip joint (1230 Saint-Laurent Boulevard) on the Main is the last remaining hold-out from Montréal’s Sin-City era.
+Historically a safe space for Montréal’s trans community, strippers ply their trade on the ground floor while the second-floor show bar still semi-regularly hosts drag performances, fetish parties, and burlesque and comedy shows.
+Cleo’s vintage 1970s décor and disco lights are a mind-blowing time warp.

-Montréal’s top burlesque nightclub, The Wiggle Room (3874 Saint-Laurent Boulevard) hosts live comedy, music, improv and the hugely popular ManSpread: MTL’s Only Monthly Drag King Show, with host Charli Deville.
+Montréal’s top burlesque nightclub, The Wiggle Room (3874 Saint-Laurent Boulevard) hosts drag artists from time to time, like drag king Charli Deville.